 School of Marine Science (VIMS) Funding Opportunities - a list of funding and award opportunities for current and prospective School of Marine Science students.

 The Office of Financial Aid can offer only student loans to graduate students.
 Students must determine how much they borrow based on their personal resources, the length of their program, and their ultimate career plans.
 If students believe they will require assistance beyond scholarships, grants, or fellowships, the Office of Financial Aid offers student loans that will be helpful.
-However, students cannot borrow loans for more than the total cost of the student's program, which includes cost of living allowances.
+However, students cannot borrow loans for more than the total cost of the student's program, which includes certain cost of living allowances.
 In order to qualify for Title IV federal aid (Direct Unsubsidized and Direct Grad PLUS Loans), students must meet all eligibility requirements and file the FAFSA.
 Before filing the FAFSA, you should take a look at our list of common application errors.

 Students should consider their loan debt (current and projected) and examine their budgets to minimize expenses in an effort to avoid the temptation to borrow too much.
 Consult the loan repayment calculator on www.finaid.org to get an idea of what monthly payments would be when your loan enters repayment.
 This will also help determine how much loan money to borrow by projecting out potential debt.
 These are the available loan options for graduate students: